-One may wonder why and how the modern vipassana movement was revived a little bit more than a century ago in Burma.
+One might wonder how and why the modern vipassana movement experienced its revival just over a century ago in Burma.

 This is where the journey starts: